Best ADU Builders in San Diego

 Stormwater Management for Accessory Dwelling Units

-Mar 12, 2023 | 0 comments
+Feb 10, 2025 | 0 comments

-What is stormwater management?
+What is Stormwater Management?

-Stormwater runoff is rainwater that flows over roofs, driveways, and other impervious surfaces, potentially causing erosion, flooding, and pollution.
-Many cities require homeowners to manage stormwater by constructing a stormwater collection system, often called a “bio-retention basin.”
+To mitigate these effects, many cities require homeowners to manage stormwater by constructing a stormwater collection system, often called a “bio-retention basin.”
 These basins, designed by civil engineers, allow water to slowly seep into the soil.
-The basin’s size is based on the area of impervious surfaces created by the improvements.
+The basin’s size is based on the area of impervious surfaces created by your ADU project.

-Stormwater management is not always required for ADUs due to their typically small footprint, often under 1,200 sqft.
-However, adding driveways, hardscape, and pools can push the total impervious area higher.
+Additionally, adding driveways, hardscape, and pools can push the total impervious area higher.
 Staying under 10,000 sqft is important because exceeding that makes your project a “Priority Development Project.”
 This designation brings more paperwork, fees, and higher construction costs.

-What are the storm water and erosion management requirements in Greater San Diego?
+What are the Storm Water and Erosion Management Requirements in Greater San Diego?

 Several jurisdictions in Greater San Diego have stormwater management requirements for ADUs.